mathur-nikita/kickstarter-analysis/README.md

 What are some limitations of this dataset?

 1) There is some missing information.
 In the "Outcomes Based on Launch Date" line graph you can see that the line for canceled campaigns breaks for the month of October, and that is also confirmed by looking at the table corresponding to this chart.
 We would need to collect that data for completion.

 2) There are some outliers.
-In the "Outcomes Based on Goals" line graph there are two spikes for successful campaigns (one at the "35000 - 39999" range and one at the "greater than 50000" mark), but if those spikes didn't exist we'd most likely see a steady decline as the ranges increase.
+In the "Outcomes Based on Goals" line graph there is a spike in successful campaigns at the "35000 - 39999" range, but if that spike didn't exist we'd most likely see a steady decline as the ranges increase.

 What are some other possible tables and/or graphs that we could create?